newjersey/navigator.business.nj.gov/content/src/quick-actions/registry-update-brc-amendment.md

 name: Update Your New Jersey Business Registry Account
 id: registry-update-brc-amendment
 ---
 If your business registration information has changed since you last updated your New Jersey Tax/Employer ID or your public business registry account, you must report those changes to the New Jersey Division of Revenue and Enterprise Services (DORES).

-Depending on the type of changes, this may include updating your business charter or obtaining a new `Business Registration Certificate|business-reg-certificate`
+Depending on the type of changes, this may include updating your business charter or obtaining a new `Business Registration Certificate (BRC)|business-reg-certificate` .

 **Update Your Tax and Employer Information**